 Introduction

 X/Y Plot is a simple PHP chart class for making X/Y graphs.
-It includes fetches such as mean average and linnear regression.
+It includes feature such as mean average and linear regression.

 X/Y Plot requires PHP 5.0 or above, since the code is entirely object-oriented.
-PHP must be compiled with GD graphic library (which is pretty hard to not have included anyway).
+PHP must be include with GD graphic library which is standard in most PHP distributions.
+It has been tested most recently with PHP 8.2 and runs without warnings.

-The hope is that this graphing library will be easy enough to understand that someone having no prior experense can it working within minutes.
+The hope is that this graphing library will be easy enough to understand that someone having no prior experience can have it working within minutes.

 I wrote this library after trying to find a simple PHP graphing library with linear regression.
 Having found nothing free and already put together, I just decided to write a library myself.
 This isn't the first time I've written a graphing library for a project and I decided to make it a nice object-oriented setup.
 Once it was complete, I decided to explore phpDocumentor and release this library to the public.
 So here it is.
 This is my first attempt at creating an auto-documented set of code, so I hope it turns out useful. - AAQ